marioroy/mandelbrot-python/README.md

 ```

 The `pycuda` module may require manual installation on Unix platforms.
-Adjust the root path accordingly.
+Adjust the root path accordingly, if different.

 ```bash
 export CUDA_ROOT=/opt/cuda